Effective viscosity and elasticity in dense suspensions under impact: Toward a modeling of walking on suspensions: Evaluation of viscosity and elastic force around the impactor

+\end{widetext} Figure \ref{fig:4b} displays both the empirical expression Eq.~\eqref{eq:fel} for $F_\mathrm{el}$ acting on the impactor and that by LBM-DEM with the aid of numerically evaluated $z_{\rm me}$ and $z_{\rm cut}$ with fitting parameters $z_{\rm on}$, $k$, and $k^{\prime}$.
+This indicates that our empirical expression is a reasonable one for the elastic force $F_\mathrm{el}$.

-\end{widetext} where $\zeta_{a}^{\prime} = d \zeta_{a} / d\tau$ and $\zeta_{b}^{\prime} = d \zeta_{b} / d\tau$.
-Then, we can solve Eq. \eqref{eq:zeta0} with $\tilde{u}_0$ as its initial condition ($\tau = 0$).
-Then at $\tau_{\rm on}$ we solve Eq. \eqref{eq:pert} with Eqs. \eqref{eq:inu} and \eqref{eq:inz} as initial conditions and stitch this with the solution of Eq. \eqref{eq:zeta0}.
-As one can see in Fig. \eqref{fig:4}, we get a good agreement between the simulation results, Eq. \eqref{eq:eom} with Eq. \eqref{eq:fel}, and the perturbative approach until the impactor reach minimum velocity.
-After the impactor reaches the minimum velocity, it starts sinking due to the relaxation of suspensions.
-Indeed, the sinking/relaxation process is currently ignored in Eq. \eqref{eq:dim}.
+Once we estimate all parameters in Eq. \eqref{eq:fel} and the effective viscosity as in Eq. \eqref{eq:eta_eff_m}, one can solve Eq. \eqref{eq:eom} numerically with the Adams-Bashforth method with the time increment $\Delta t =10^{-3} t_g$ and the local error $r_{\rm tol} = 10^{-8}$ \cite{lsoda}.
+As can be seen in Fig. \ref{fig:5}, we get a good agreement between the solution of the full LBM-DEM simulation and the solution of Eq. \eqref{eq:eom} with Eq. \eqref{eq:fel}.
+We also compare the perturbation solution of Eq. \eqref{eq:eom2} in which the elastic force is treated as a perturbation to the dominant viscous force (details in Appendix \ref{app:perturbation}) with the results obtained by the other methods.
+It seems the perturbation works well for $\tau := 3\pi \eta_{\rm eff}a_I t/m_I < 0.4$.
+After the impactor reaches the minimum velocity, it starts to sink due to the relaxation of the suspensions.
+Indeed, the sinking/relaxation process is currently ignored in our perturbation approach.

+Our results help us to understand the origin of elasticity in suspensions without percolating clusters of contacted particles.
+From the method to evaluate the elastic force, the restoring force from the displacement of the suspended particles, Eq. (\ref{eq:dis}), induced by an impact process to a stable configuration can be regarded as the elastic force.
+Indeed, the suspended grains under a finite speed impact are moved in unstable configurations, and they are relaxed to the stable configuration as time goes on.
+In other words, the elasticity in dense suspensions disappears in quasi-static processes.